Peej11/mainsail-installer/README.md

 # How to Install
 Copy the contents of this repository to your home directory on the pi.
+Copy a working `printer.cfg` with the edits from [here](https://github.com/meteyou/mainsail#configure-klipper-api) to your home directory.
+The script will copy a sample `printer.cfg` if no config is detected but it may cause issues in its current form.
 Run `chmod +x ~/mainsail-installer/mainsail-installer.sh` to make executable.
 Run `~/mainsail-installer/mainsail-installer.sh` to start the install.

 Note: This script will require input for `make menuconfig` during the Klipper install but is otherwise completely automated.

 # Known Issues
-* Copy a working `printer.cfg` with the edits from [here](https://github.com/meteyou/mainsail#configure-klipper-api) to your home directory.
-The script will copy a sample `printer.cfg` if no config is detected but it may cause issues in its current form.
+* `printer.cfg` handling might cause issues unless you copy a working config.
 * The install process for Klipper will only compile the MCU firmware.
 You may get connection errors if the firmware on the board is not already flashed for Klipper.
 * Installer will only report a wireless IP address at the end.
 If you have a wired connection, it won't display an address.
 * Error detection isn't terribly robust.